us-amlr/cs-phoc/README.md

 - (Recommended) Access Darwin Core compliant event and occurrence tables through SCAR Antarctic Biodiversity Portal (www.biodiversity.aq): in progress

-- Download the header and count CSV files included in this repo and referenced in the manuscript: [cs-phoc-headers.csv](data/manuscript/cs-phoc-headers.csv) and [cs-phoc-counts.csv](data/manuscript/cs-phoc-hcounts.csv)
+- Download the events and counts CSV files included in this repo and referenced in the manuscript: [cs-phoc-events.csv](data/manuscript/cs-phoc-events.csv) and [cs-phoc-counts.csv](data/manuscript/cs-phoc-counts.csv)

-Examples of loading and using CS-PHOC data can be found in the [examples file](R/examples.R), as well as the code used to generate the figures for the manuscript (see below)
+Examples of loading and using CS-PHOC data can be found in [R/examples.R](R/examples.R), as well as the code used to generate the figures for the manuscript (see below)

 ## Manuscript

 The CS-PHOC data paper has been submitted, and is currently in review.
 Manuscript access and citation details will be updated here as they become available.

-Code to generate figures from the manuscript can be found [here](R/manuscript_figures.R).
+Code to generate figures from the manuscript can be found in [R/manuscript_figures.R](R/manuscript_figures.R).

 ## Repo structure